rednafi/hook-slinger/README.md

 ### What?

-Hook Slinger acts as a simple service that lets you send, retry, and manage event triggered POST requests, aka webhooks.
+Hook Slinger acts as a simple service that lets you send, retry, and manage event-triggered POST requests, aka webhooks.
 It provides a fully contained docker image that is easy to orchestrate, manage, and scale.

 ### Why?